Susan Saint James: Personal life

 Saint James married aspiring writer-director Richard Neubert in 1967, but the marriage lasted only a year.
 She was married a second time in 1971, to Thomas Lucas, a makeup artist.
 They had a daughter, Sunshine Lucas (born 1972), and a son, Harmony Lucas (born 1974).
 They divorced in 1977.

-While guest-hosting Saturday Night Live in 1981, Saint James met the SNL executive producer Dick Ebersol.
-They married within the year and had three sons: Charles (born 1982), William (born 1986) and Teddy (born 1990).
+While guest-hosting Saturday Night Live in 1981, Saint James met the show's executive producer Dick Ebersol.
+They married within the year and had three sons, including Charles.
 In March 2002, Saint James filed for divorce from Ebersol, but the couple reconciled later that summer.

 On November 28, 2004, a private plane carrying Dick, Charles, and Teddy crashed during an attempted takeoff from Montrose Regional Airport in Colorado.
 Dick and son Charles survived, but son Teddy, age 14, died, as did pilot Luis Alberto Polanco Espaillet and flight attendant Warren T. Richardson III.